s8stchro/dh-project-ws14/README.md

 - position in text is relevant, before a noun and after an adjective for example
 - typically words that encode grammatical categories, such as negation, mood, tense, or case

+## tasks

+- authorship attribution from stylistic analysis based on particle distribution
+- 5 or 6 semantical categories of particles
+	- make it possible to search for particles that are in a specific semantical category

 ## instructions

 - run tests with `py.test`, make sure that you have installed all the dependencies with `pip install -r /path/to/requirements.txt`